Ernest Health Rehabilitation Hospital

-Share your ideas about how this development application might be improved to better serve the community, leave comments, and/or ask questions about the proposal using the tabs below.
+This is a new online concept review!
+Share your ideas about how this development application might be improved to better serve the community, leave comments that will be shared with the City Council, and/or ask questions about the proposal using the tabs below.

 Project Overview

-This proposal is for a new 43,450-5,000 sf rehabilitation hospital to be located at 9150 Metro Airport Avenue, just north of the Rocky Mountain Metropolitan Airport.
-The Northwest Denver Rehabilitation Hospital is a facility that will provide care for patients recovering from stroke, heart attack, brain injury, spinal cord injury, orthopedic conditions, cancer and pulmonary conditions.
+This proposal is for a new approximately 53,000 sf rehabilitation hospital to be located at 9150 Metro Airport Avenue, just north of the Rocky Mountain Metropolitan Airport.
+The Northwest Denver Rehabilitation Hospital is a facility that will provide care for patients recovering from stroke, heart attack, brain injury, spinal cord injury, orthopedic conditions, cancer, and pulmonary conditions.
+The facility will offer physical therapy, speech therapy and occupational therapy services that bridge an important gap in transitioning patients from acute care facilities back to living at home.
 The proposed use complies with the uses listed in the Jeffco Business Center Planned Unit Development Plan.

 Project Details